alexrochas/mq-observer/README.md

 # MQ Observer
 > simple app to visualize MQ events

-## About
+The main objective of this project is to be able to visualize a copy of every event sent to a topic.

-This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications.
+This was useful at the time I needed to track many events at the same time.

 ## Getting Started

+This project uses [Feathers](http://feathersjs.com).
 Getting up and running is as easy as 1, 2, 3.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 2. Install your dependencies